Vinelab/cdn/readme.md

 ## Configuration

-Set AWS Credentials to the `.env` file.
+Set the Credentials in the `.env` file.

-*Note: you should have an `.env` file at the project root directory of your project, to hold your sensitive information.*
+*Note: you must have an `.env` file at the project root, to hold your sensitive information.*

 ```bash
 AWS_ACCESS_KEY_ID=